jared-shepherd/covid-connector-cms/README.md

 # COVID Connector Strapi CMS
-## For questions contact Jared Shepherd at [jared@kaiden.co](mailto:jared@kaiden.co)
+## For questions contact Jared at [info@covid-connector.com](mailto:info@covid-connector.com)

-For local development, you need to contact [info@covid-connector.com](mailto:info@covid-connector.com) to receive your environment variables, and have your IP address whitelisted.
+For local development, you need to contact [info@covid-connector.com](mailto:info@covid-connector.com) for verification and access credentials